Some questions and a few answers

 - Consider a non-amenable group.
 The existence of paradoxical decompositions can be rephrased as the existence of certain (non-elementary) regular spanning forests on the group.
 Does the space of such forests admit an invariant probability measure?

 The reference for this question is here, Problems K and K'.
-A positive answer has been announced by G. Kun here.
+Update: a positive answer has been announced by G. Kun here.

 - Let k be a countable field of infinite transcendence degree over its prime field and let n≥3.
 Does the group SLn(k[X]) have non-trivial quasi-morphisms?